Angus Taylor: Turnbull government (2015–2018)

-In September 2015, the Federal Liberal Party elected a new leader and Malcolm Turnbull was made Prime Minister of Australia.
-The following year, Turnbull appointed Taylor to his first portfolio.

-On 18 February 2016, Taylor was sworn in as the Assistant Minister to the Prime Minister for Cities and Digital Transformation following a rearrangement in the First Turnbull Ministry.
-Taylor was "instrumental in ensuring that a single digital profile would be adopted for clients of the federal agencies, rather than letting departments run off in all directions."
+In September 2015, Abbott was replaced by Malcolm Turnbull as prime minister, and Taylor was sworn in as the Assistant Minister for Cities and Digital Transformation following a rearrangement in the First Turnbull Ministry in February 2016.
+Taylor was "instrumental in ensuring that a single digital profile would be adopted for clients of the federal agencies, rather than letting departments run off in all directions".
 By May 2017, usage of myGov had doubled in two years.

-2016 Australian federal election

 At the 2016 federal election, the Turnbull government was returned to power with a severely reduced majority.
 Taylor faced a pre-selection threat, from Russell Matheson, which was averted.
 His seat was also redistributed, making it less regional and more urban, which was thought to favour the Labor Party.
 He retained his seat with 60.18% of the two party preferred vote.

-Ministerial roles

 Shortly after the election, Taylor was brought to the front bench as Minister for Law Enforcement and Cybersecurity.
 In this role, he appointed the first Commonwealth Transnational Serious and Organised Crime Coordinator.
-This innovation has been seen as providing "a mechanism to lead and strengthen national disruption efforts" against organised crime.
+This innovation has been seen by the Australian Strategic Policy Institute as providing "a mechanism to lead and strengthen national disruption efforts" against organised crime.
 It was also expected to lead to arrests for human trafficking and child pornography.

 Taylor was sworn in as Minister for Energy on 28 August 2018.
 In interviews, he emphasised that his focus would be on "price, price, price" rather than renewable energy.
-While reluctant to say the Turnbull-era National Energy Guarantee was "dead", it became clear that the only part of the policy which would remain would be its "focus on reliability."
-He began receiving criticism for his performance in his portfolio, with the ABC querying a "rejected a billion-dollar plan to help struggling households pay their power bills" and, more seriously, that his claims that Australia would still meet its commitments to the Paris Agreement were "not what the figures show."
+While reluctant to say the Turnbull-era National Energy Guarantee was "dead", it became clear that the only part of the policy which would remain would be its "focus on reliability".
+He began receiving criticism for his performance in his portfolio, with the ABC querying a "rejected a billion-dollar plan to help struggling households pay their power bills" and, more seriously, that his claims that Australia would still meet its commitments to the Paris Agreement were "not what the figures show".
 Senator Penny Wong, the Labor leader in the Senate said, "I don't think there's been a climate minister, energy minister who's been more anti-renewable than Angus Taylor."